-Describes Individual New Least IV-Law Advice Co.
-Co.
-C. C. Practices, Individual Needs and Values, Motivation, Organisation Culture and Leadership.
+Dreations, Individual Needs and Values, Mativation, Organization Practices, Individual Needs and Values, Motivation, Organisation Culture and Leadership.
 109 Further cohesion is provided by an appropriate process model for Change Management Required Software / Materials N.A.
-Activities and/or instructional formats The sessions in W1 - W5 are organized as follows: 1. lecturer kicks off with briefing and theory / tools 2. teams prepare as a whole and make decisions 3.
+The sessions in W1 - W5 are organized as follows: 1. lecturer kicks off with briefing and theory / tools 2. teams prepare as a whole and make decisions 3.
 A weekly roleplay session during which teams communicate decisions and experience the effect of their decisions via a simulation.
-The teaching methods and learning activities that will be used are: flipped classroom, E - learning (via online platforms like #Onderwijs Online as well as other e - learning mediums); simulations (the context in which the students will be included is consisted of a simulated organization); Coaching and Consulting: the students will have regular meetings (in a team format) with different members of the Management Teaching methods team (simulated by the lecturers) and management team meetings.
+Activities and/or The teaching methods and learning activities that will be used are: instructional formats flipped classroom, E - learning (via online platforms like #Onderwijs Online as well as other e - learning mediums); simulations (the context in which the students will be included is consisted of a simulated organization); Coaching and Consulting: the students will have regular meetings (in a team format) with different members of the Management team (simulated by the lecturers) and management team meetings.
 There will be lectures, guest lectures, literature, presentations, case studies and likely a visit to a European institution.
-Working both individually and in multinational teams will help develop your personal skills.
-Required literature All required literature, such as PDF's and PowerPoints, will be provided via #OnderwijsOnline.
+Working both Teaching methods individually and in multinational teams will help develop your personal skills.
+Required literature All required literature, such as PDF's and PowerPoints, will be provided - via #OnderwijsOnline.
 Max. number of participants 32 3.
-Examination Assessments A. Individual written reflection B. Change plan presentation A. Individual written reflec tion Assessment criteria The student can apply different instruments that deal with resistance to change (WW6) The student can work in multicultural teams, by dealing with the different issues that arise during the process (WW6) Investigate the business case for change based on the project cycle for an (existing) organization based on given data (TWM 23) Type of exam Report Individual / group Individual Minimum result 5.5 Weight factor of modular exam 60% B. Change plan presentati on Assessment criteria Write a report in the form of a change plan that can be communicated to the management team (WW4) Inform in written and verbal form the developments in the process of creating a change plan the management team (WW4) Present the change management plan to the management team meeting (oral presentation) (WW4) Develops key project management documents based on the project cycle for an (existing) organization based on given data (TWM 22) The student can deal with different interventions from the stakeholders (MT members) (WW6)
+Examination Assessments A. Individual written reflectionB.
+Change plan presentation A. Individual written reflect • The student can apply different instruments that deal with resistance to change (WW6) Assessment criteria • The student can work in multicultural teams, by dealing with the different issues that arise during the process (WW6) Investigate the business case for change based on the project cycle for an (existing) organization based on given data (TWM 23) Type of exam Report Individual / group Individual Minimum result 5.5 Weight factor of modular exam 60% B. Change plan presentat B. Change plan presentation Write a report in the form of a change plan that can be communicated to the management team (WW4) Inform in written and verbal form the developments in the process of Assessment criteria creating a change plan the management team (WW4) Present the change management plan to the management team meeting (oral presentation) (WW4) Dovelong key project management desuments based on the project Develops key project management documents based on the project cycle for an (existing) organization based on given data (TWM 22).
+The Develops key project management documents based on the project cycle for an (existing) organization based on given data (TWM 22) The student can deal with different interventions from the stakeholders (MT